 13. Possibly personal to me and me alone, this one, but: don’t get high and ask people, like, "What is the biggest regret of your life?"
 Because nothing busts a mood open like that does.

-16. If you're going to go halves with someone at the party when ordering a gram (or whatever the scale up is: two grams between four noses, &c. &c.) then don’t be tight about portioning up the drugs between you, and don’t try to make off with other people’s drugs, because that’s how things escalate into fights, isn't it, and getting sparked out at a party for scooping a heavy half-gram into a folded up Lotto ticket is possibly the least cool thing you can ever do.
+16. If you're going to go halves with someone at the party when ordering a gram (or whatever the scale up is: two grams between four noses) then don’t be tight about portioning up the drugs between you.
+And don’t try to take off with other people’s drugs because that’s how things escalate into fights, and getting kicked out of a party for scooping a heavy half-gram into a folded up Lotto ticket is possibly the least cool thing you can ever do.

-17. Please don’t be a beg about other people’s drugs.
+17. Please don’t beg people for drugs.
 If you really need any more than one portion of drugs, get your own drugs.

-19. I think we can all agree that hitting on people at a party unless they are actively very into it is a hard no. If you get any sort of "no thank you" vibe from them then just walk away and make yourself a vodka–coke w/ no ice alone in the kitchen.
-Maybe order an Uber about it, go home alone.
+19. I think we can all agree that hitting on people at a party unless they are actively very into it is a hard no. If you get any sort of "no thank you" vibe from them then just walk away and make yourself a vodka and coke with no ice alone in the kitchen.
+Maybe order an Uber after, and go home alone.
 A good motto to live by is: 'When it's party time, horniness is a crime."

 20. That said, sometimes parties are a good time to flirt with someone when you’ve already flirted with them before, so again, you really have to read the room, but

 21. I personally feel that having sex in a stranger's (or, actually, friend's!) bed at a party is a crime that deserves the death penalty (if any of my friends have sex in my bed ever, I will kill them!
 If you jizz on my blanket I will slaughter your mom!) but some people get a sick sort of thrill out of it, don’t they.

 22. I just really: I think the rule is, truly, don’t fuck at parties, unless you absolutely have to.
 Like: you have to.